-- Blend the eggs, lemon juice, and whey together in a blender.
+- Blend the eggs, lemon juice, and whey in a blender.

 - Blend in the spices and salt for a few seconds.

-- Start adding the oil a few drops at a time while the food processor is running.
+- Start adding the oil a few drops while the food processor is running.
 Gradually increase the heat until the sauce begins to thicken.

-- After you’ve added all of the oil, beat it until it’s the consistency you want.
+- After adding all the oil, beat it until it’s the consistency you want.
 Overmixing may cause the mayo to separate.